Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 ssh <user>@<jetson-hostname>
 ```

-The following will shutdown tailscale, however, **do not do this if the only
+The following will shutdown tailscale, however, **do not do this if your only
-connection is tailscale**:
+connection is currently tailscale**:

 ```
 docker-compose down